 Other things to do near the Titanic Experience in Cobh

-One of the beauties of the Titanic museum in Cobh is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of the Titanic museum in Cobh is that it’s a short spin away from a clatter of other attractions along with many of the best restaurants in Cobh.

 Below, you’ll find a handful of things to see and do a stone’s throw from the Cobh Titanic experience (plus places to eat and where to grab a post-adventure pint!).